-An additional tool for measuring market risk is the VaR measure.
-SIDAC's market risk VaR calculation is performed by GRM based on Scotiabank's approved methodology and position information provided by SIDAC.
 The Scotiabank VaR model is a historical simulation model based on 300 business days of market data, a 1 day holding period and a 99% confidence level.
-The VaR result is calculated daily and reviewed by Risk Management and Front Office.
-As at 31st October 2021, in the absence of an active Trading book, SIDAC's VaR comprised predominantly of FX forwards arising from the funding and risk management of non-USD exposures and was de minimis at US\$23k.
-The results are also reviewed by the ALCO and are reported to the BRC on a quarterly basis as part of SIDAC's overall Board-approved VaR and stressed VaR limits.
+The VaR result is calculated daily and reviewed by TFRM and Front Office.
+As at 31st October 2022, SIDAC's VaR equated to US \$117k.